seth586/guides/FreeNAS/README.md

 ### Assumptions
 I am assuming you know your way around your router.
 My example router is a Linksys WRT1900ACv1 running OpenWRT.
 Your router configuration user interface may be different than explained here.

-Lets also assume that you installed FreeNAS on your home server (Version 11.2), navigated the FreeNAS forums, read the [FreeNAS documentation](https://www.ixsystems.com/documentation/freenas/), and set up a ZFS volume.
-Make sure you set up your SMART test and scrub schedule and email alerts!
+Lets also assume that you installed FreeNAS on your home server (Version 11.2), navigated the [FreeNAS forums](http://forums.freenas.org/index.php), read the [FreeNAS documentation](https://www.ixsystems.com/documentation/freenas/), and set up a ZFS volume.
+Make sure you set up your SMART test, scrub schedule and email alerts!

 Any time a command line is represented by a single `#` hash, that represents the command line inside your jail.
 Any commands as a user or outside the jail are represented by their full path, which may differ from what you see.